moulos-lab/better4u/01_genetic_data_analysis_plan/README.md

 |MR-MEGA|0.2|[https://genomics.ut.ee/en/tools](https://genomics.ut.ee/en/tools)|[download](https://tools.gi.ut.ee/tools/MR-MEGA_v0.2.zip)|

 ## Apptainer/Singularity usage

-1. Navigate to the project directory.
+1. Navigate to the project directory or where you wish to execute the analysis.
 2. Download the latest version of the image created for the project:

 ```bash
 singularity pull docker://stgkionis/better4u
 ```

-4. Start the image with:
+4. Start the Singularity image with:

 ```bash
 singularity run --net --network none ./better4u_latest.sif
 ```

-6. Run the commands as below.
+6. Run the commands as per the analysis plan.

-7. Exit from the image when finished:
+7. Exit from the image when finished.

 ```bash
 exit
 ```